gmautner/cloudstack-tf-ansible-swarm/README.md

 - Navigate to the IAM service.
 - Create a new user.
 Give it a descriptive name (e.g., `terraform-s3-backend-user`).
+- Disable access to the AWS Management Console.
 - In "Set permissions", select **Attach policies directly**, then click **Create policy**.

 #### Create and Attach IAM Policy